 Climb the lion rock fortress

 A visit to Sigiriya would remain incomplete without hiking the rock.
 This mysterious rocky outcrop gives the most extraordinary views of the surrounding landscapes.
 Climbing the stone is the most challenging part yet a worth call.
-The rock climbing begins from the entrance getaway shaped like a lion that directs travellers to iconic examples.
+The rock climbing begins from the entrance getaway shaped like a lion that directs travelers to iconic examples.
 One could start climbing spiral and narrow staircases to encounter the enigmatic views within the rock citadel.
 Inside, you will come across frescoes, colourful artworks displaying beautiful ladies bearing lotus flowers, water gardens, the mirror wall, boulder gardens and terraced gardens.
 All these recalls Sigiriya’s glorious past.
 The final part of the climb, leading to the summit unfolds the surprise you have been waiting for.
-The fascinating panoramas to the bordering settings are the best things to see in Sigiriya.
+The fascinating panoramas to the bordering settings are some of the best views Sri Lanka has to offer.